 - Font width compression Step interval is the amount by which the font width may be progressively compressed.

 For example, you can allow the label engine to compress the width of the font in a label to 85 percent of its original width and use a step interval of 5 percent.
 The label engine places the label at 100 percent of its original width.
 If it didn't fit, the label engine compresses to 95 percent, 90 percent, and 85 percent, stopping when the label fits.
 Once the label is placed at a certain compression level, the lower levels are not tried.

 The image below shows font width compression being used to fit the Whispering Pines Lane label into the street feature.
 If font width compression was not used, the label would not be placed on the map.

 Reduce and compress labels

 You can use font size reduction and font width compression together to increase the number of labels that are placed.
-The Maplex Label Engine tries all the font compression levels for each font size before the font size is reduced by its step interval.
+The Maplex Label Engine will try font compression and font reduction combinations in an order matching the Strategy order.

 For example, if the base font size for a label is 10 points, and you set the lower font size limit to 8 points and a font size step interval of 0.5 points, there are five font size possibilities.
 If you also set the font compression lower limit to 85 percent and the compression step interval to 5 percent, there are four font compression levels.
-The Maplex Label Engine tries the resulting 20 size and width combinations in the following order:
+The Maplex Label Engine tries the resulting 20 size and width combinations in the following order when the Font compression strategy is higher than the Font reduction strategy:

 - Font size of 10 pt, 100 percent font width